pfbrowning/ng-radio/README.md

 ## Backlog
 * Chores
-  * Show a loading spinner in place of the main app content while waiting for the config to load
   * Use PKCE authentication in place of implicit flow
   * Store only what we need in NGRX authentication store
+  * Fix warnings in tests
   * Partition core/services directory
-  * Fix warnings in tests
+  * Refactor selector import / export logic
   * Find a better alternative to the mat spinner button package
-  * Refactor selector import / export logic
 * Features
   * Non-logged-in experience: Require login only for favorites
   * Socket.IO Now Playing Listener with HTTPS / CORS stream proxy